Menu

 Bake-ability

-This part can be a little confusing, so to put it in the most straight forward way: when you whisk up a whole egg and pour it into a hot pan, the egg cooks and forms a solid structure.
+This part can be a little confusing, but when you whisk up a whole egg and pour it into a hot pan, the egg cooks and forms a solid structure.
 Now think of this within a baked cake.
 The egg is what cooks and forms a structure, it stops the air pockets collapsing, giving a light, airy texture.
-To replace this functionality, we use Egg-less.
-Egg-less replaces this functionality of the egg, preventing your bake from collapsing and allowing you to make baked goods that have a light texture and good structure, without using an egg.

 Emulsification

-An egg yolk is essential ingredient in the kitchen, as a thickening agent, as an emulsifier, as a colouring and also to bring flavour.
-We are looking here to replace the emulsification properties of the egg yolk.
+An egg yolks is an amazing ingredient in the kitchen, as a thickening agent, as an emulsifier, as a colouring and also to bring flavour.
+In our recipes we're looking to replace the emulsification properties of the egg yolk.
 Any recipe that has a fat and a water content needs something to keep them stable and to stop them splitting.
 Without an emulsifying agent, the oil / fat content will always rise to the top.
-Silk Gel offers an alternative solution and can be used in any recipe that has both an oil and water content, to stop it splitting.
+Silk Gel is a powerful emulsifier with a silky smooth texture and can be used in any recipe that has both an oil and water content, to stop it splitting.

 Essential Plant-Based Baking Recipes